tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 and out: if compiles then it shouldn't be that crazy.

 Circular dependencies require complex algorithms to resolve.
-Routers disallow cycles for example.
-I implemented a minimum-spanning-tree algorithm for my game "Dungeon MST" written in Go when I took the "Computer Networks" course from the mathematics career.
+Routers disallow cycles, for example.
+I implemented a minimum-spanning-tree algorithm for my game "Dungeon MST" written in Go when I took the "Computer Networks" course for my math major.

-The concept of "modules" is vague in CS as many other things.
-In this case, a Java `package` or Go `package` is considered a kind of module, so they shouldn't have circular dependencies.
+Many concepts in CS, like "modules," are vague.
+In this case, Java/Go `package`s are considered a kind of module, so they shouldn't have circular dependencies.

 If the circular dependencies come from more homogeneous sources like normal source files, that's not a problem, as *they're actually the same*.
 So, here we